Kenya's Lake Baringo: Surviving hippo and crocodile attacks

 "When the court finally makes a determination, it might lay down certain principles and it might become a path-breaking precedent in the area of climate change," says Omondi Owino, an environment lawyer at the centre.

-The government has not yet responded to the law suit.
+The government has not yet responded to the lawsuit.

 As for Mr Atuma, the lake still remains his source of livelihood - but he lives in constant fear of crocodiles and hippos.